alonzomori/alonzomori/README.md

 - 🔭 I’m currently working on **An Application that can identify Vegan Products**

-- 🌱 I’m currently learning **JavaScript, HTML, CSS, and Ruby on Rails**
+- 🌱 I’m currently learning **JavaScript, HTML, CSS, React.js, and TypeScript**

 - 💬 Ask me about **JavaScript**